beenotung/personal-search-engine/README.md

 # personal-search-engine

-A home-grow search engine for individual
+A home-grown search engine for individual

 ## Feature